Mary Kay Letourneau, teacher jailed for raping student, has died, report says

 She was arrested in 1997 after she became pregnant with his child, and was convicted of second-degree child rape.
 She was paroled after six months but was again caught having sex with Fualaau, a violation of her parole conditions.

-The two were married in 2005, though Fualaau filed for legal separation in 2017, according to King County Superior Court documents.
+The two, who have two daughters, were married in 2005, though Fualaau filed for legal separation in 2017, according to King County Superior Court documents.
 A year later, KOMO News reported the couple had reconciled and gotten back together, but the two split up again a few months later, according to the TV station.

 The status of their relationship when Letourneau died wasn’t immediately clear.